Optiboot/optiboot/README.md

 Optiboot (an older version) is installed by default on the Arduino Uno and (as of 2018) official Arduino Nano boars.
 It can be installed on all older mega8, 168 or 328 based Arduinos.

+## Optiboot_X
+As of 2019, Atmel was acquired by Microchip Inc, and released several "new" architectures with the AVR CPU.
+These are known as the Mega-0, Tiny-0, and Tiny-1 Series.
+While the basic CPU operation is about the same as older AVRs, the peripherals, including Flash self-programming, are significantly different.
+This justified a new version of Optiboot with separate source code and Makefiles, which we're calling "optiboot_x" (the new AVR chips closely resemble the "AVR XMega" chips.)

 ## Additional Documentation
 More detailed documentation is being added (slowly) to the [repository wiki](https://github.com/Optiboot/optiboot/wiki).